Deploy an SDN infrastructure using SDN Express

 - TimeZone - if not specified, local time zone of deployment computer is used

 Passwords can be optionally included if stored encrypted as text-encoded secure strings.
-Passwords will only be used if SDN Express scripts are run on the same computer where passwords were encrypted, otherwise it will prompt for these passwords:
+Passwords are only used if SDN Express scripts are run on the same computer where passwords were encrypted, otherwise it prompts for these passwords:

 - DomainJoinSecurePassword - for domain account